UbiquityRobotics/ubiquity_main/Doc_Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

    Again, this will print a bunch of stuff out.

-5. For the `bmaptool copy` command further below, we will need the correct location to copy the Ubiquity/Unbuntu/ROS kernel to.
+5. For the `bmaptool copy` command further below, we will need the correct location to copy the Ubiquity/Unbuntu/ROS system to.
    This will have a form of `/dev/XXXX`, where `XXXX` depends upon your system.

    Now look through the two lists and visually search for the new entries from the first and second invocations of `blkid`.